vitrivr/CineastUnityInterface/README.md

 ## Contribution

-One can contribute to this project by sumbitting a PR.
+One can contribute to this project by submitting a PR.

 ## Contribtors